marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-at-a-glance.md

 ---
-title: "Entity Framework At-a-Glance | Microsoft Docs" ms.custom: ""
+title: "Entity Framework At-a-Glance | Microsoft Docs"
+author: divega
 ms.date: "2016-10-23"
 ms.prod: "visual-studio-2013"
-ms.reviewer: ""
-ms.suite: ""
-ms.tgt_pltfrm: ""
+ms.author: divega
+ms.manager: avickers
+ms.technology: entity-framework-6
 ms.topic: "article"
 ms.assetid: 4ab0958b-e440-494e-8a09-83ee7f400a7a
 caps.latest.revision: 3
 ---
 # Entity Framework At-a-Glance
-The Microsoft® ADO.NET Entity Framework is an Object/Relational Mapping (ORM) framework that enables developers to work with relational data as domain-specific objects, eliminating the need for most of the data access plumbing code that developers usually need to write.
+The Microsoft?
+ADO.NET Entity Framework is an Object/Relational Mapping (ORM) framework that enables developers to work with relational data as domain-specific objects, eliminating the need for most of the data access plumbing code that developers usually need to write.
 Using the Entity Framework, developers issue queries using LINQ, then retrieve and manipulate data as strongly typed objects.
-The Entity Framework’s ORM implementation provides services like change tracking, identity resolution, lazy loading, and query translation so that developers can focus on their application-specific business logic rather than the data access fundamentals.
+The Entity Framework?s ORM implementation provides services like change tracking, identity resolution, lazy loading, and query translation so that developers can focus on their application-specific business logic rather than the data access fundamentals.

 High-level capabilities of the Entity Framework: